Command Line

 Search PATH : If enabled, the directories in the PATH variable are searched if a match isn't found in the current directory.

 Options : Sets the files returned during filename completion for selected commands.
 The format is the same as that used for the FILECOMPLETION environment variable.
+Note that specifying any options for a command here will override the default filename completion options (such as complete hidden files & directories).
 See Customizing Filename Completion for a detailed explanation of selective filename completion.

 Server Completion : Configures server name completion (see Filename Completion for information on how to use server name completion).
 Local lists only local servers (i.e., those in your "network neighborhood").
 Global will enumerate the entire network.
 None will disable server completion; this may be necessary to prevent "hanging" if you start typing a server name and accidentally press Tab, and your local domain is very large or slow to respond.